idibau/cs2bim/docs/configuration.md

 Hint: The wildcard character '%' needs to be escaped like this '%%'.

+#### Entity Mapping

+Specifies the IFC entity used to create instances for feature types.
+The configuration expects a string containing the exact name of the entity as defined in the IFC schema.

+Not all entities are supported by all IFC versions, so only entities that are available across the supported versions should be used.
+An exception to this rule applies to IfcBuiltSystem / IfcBuildingSystem.
+If either of these entities is configured, the system will automatically create the appropriate entity for the selected IFC version.

+Incorrect or unsupported entity names will result in errors.
+The responsibility for providing a valid and compatible entity name lies with the user.

 #### Attributes, properties, and group mappings

 In most cases, the mapping of attributes, properties, and group mappings is defined using two values: `source` and